Providing Technical Assistance for Effective Tobacco Cessation Policies

 Listservs focus on specific tobacco cessation coverage and health systems change topics.
 They allow communication and networking among colleagues interested in and working on these issues across the country.
 Also join the listservs to hear about opportunities for webinar trainings, new materials, factsheets and reports on tobacco cessation policy.
 Join a listserv »

-Watch recorded online presentations on various relevant topics in tobacco cessation coverage and health systems change.
+Watch recorded online presentations and webinars and listen to podcasts on various relevant topics in tobacco cessation coverage and health systems change.
 The presentation series are to serve as background information on the subject matter.
-Watch the presentations »
+Find the presentations »

 Find factsheets, case studies, best practice documents, webinar recordings and other resources on these topics in our Resource Library.
 Access the library »

-Find a new toolkit designed to help public health officials reach out to healthcare enrollment assistors about tobacco cessation.
+Find a new toolkit designed to help public health officials reach out to healthcare enrollment assisters about tobacco cessation.
 Access the toolkit »